BugelNiels/conic-subdivision/README.md

 - Click and drag to move points/normals.
 - Right-clicking adds a new point.
 - Double-clicking on a normal will reset it.
+- Selecting an edge will display the conic constructed based on the patch surrounding said edge (not that this does not automatically insert inflection points)
 - Up/Down/Left/Right arrow keys can be used to translate the mesh.